 Starting in 1935, Dodds became a popular architect for new civic construction across the state.
 Some of the buildings he designed included schools in Sarpy county and in several Nebraska towns, including Inman, Ashton and Farwell.

 In 1937, Dodds designed a simple home at 6701 Florence Boulevard that still stands today.
 At this point, his career started to transition.
 This might’ve been obvious when, in 1937, three of Dodds’ sons attended the Carnegie Institute of Technology in Pittsburgh.
 All graduates of North High, the boys were all interested in their father’s profession or some aspect of it, and Dodds’ career was starting to dial down.
+During World War II, each of his sons joined the war effort as architects, and his daughter began a career as an architect with a national firm.

 In 1939, he designed a North Side Bank building at 30th and Ames which was replaced in 1967.
 That same year, Dodds was also behind the Fontenelle Park Stadium proposal, which almost located Omaha’s first sports stadium in North Omaha.